 BMR = 1,426.3 calories per day

 The body continues to burn calories throughout the night to support its metabolic processes.
-However, because the body is physically inactive, the metabolic rate is around 15% lower when a person is asleep than when they are awake.
+However, because the body is physically inactive, the metabolic rate is around

 To estimate how many calories the body burns during sleep, a person needs to calculate their hourly BMR and multiply that by the number of hours that they sleep before reducing the figure by 15%.